vertica/VerticaPy/README.md

 ### Loading Predefined Datasets

-VerticaPy has some predefined datasets that can be loaded quite easily.
-They include iris dataset, titanic dataset, amazon etc.
+VerticaPy provides some predefined datasets that can be easily loaded.
+These datasets include the iris dataset, titanic dataset, amazon, and more.

-There are two ways to access them:
+There are two ways to access the provided datasets:

-(1) Using the standard python method"
+(1) Use the standard python method:

 ```python
 from verticapy.datasets import load_iris
 iris_data = load_iris()
 ```

-(2) using the standard name of the dataset from the public schema:
+(2) Use the standard name of the dataset from the public schema:

 ```python
 iris_data = vp.vDataFrame(input_relation = "public.iris")